dart-lang/language/working/macros/feature-specification.md

     generated instance getter `x`).
 3. We could make it some kind of error for a macro to introduce an identifier that shadows another.
-4. We could make it error to use an identifier shadowed by one produced by a macro.
+4. We could make it a compile-time error to *use* an identifier shadowed by one produced by a macro.

 The first two choices could be very confusing to users, some will expect one behavior while others expect the other.
 The third choice would work but might be overly restrictive.
 The final option still avoids the ambiguity, and is a bit more permissive than the third.

-It similarly also is not allowed for one macro to produce an declaration that the identifier resolves to and then another macro to produce another declaration that then shadows that one.
+It similarly also is not allowed for one macro to produce a declaration that the identifier resolves to and then another macro to produce another declaration that then shadows that one.
 In other words, any hand-authored identifier may be resolved at any point during macro application, but it may only be resolved once.